devilforlife123/ideas/books/book_ideas.md

--[ ] Debugging with the Grace Hopper Method
+-[ ] Debugging with the Grace Hopper method which is very useful